Serotonin–norepinephrine reuptake inhibitor: Depression

-Several studies have shown that antidepressant drugs which have combined serotonergic and noradrenergic activity are generally more effective than SSRIs, which act upon serotonin reuptake by itself.
+Several studies have shown that antidepressant drugs that have combined serotonergic and noradrenergic activity are generally more effective than SSRIs, which act upon serotonin reuptake by themselves.
 Serotonergic-noradrenergic antidepressant drugs may have a modest efficacy advantage compared to SSRIs in treating major depressive disorder (MDD), but are slightly less well tolerated.
-Further research is needed to examine the possible differences of efficacy in specific MDD sub-populations or for specific MDD symptoms, between these classes of antidepressant drugs.
+Further research is needed to examine the possible differences in efficacy in specific MDD sub-populations or for specific MDD symptoms, between these classes of antidepressant drugs.

 Analgesic

-Data from clinical trials have indicated that SNRIs might have pain relieving properties.
-Although the perception and transmission of pain stimuli in the central nervous system have not been fully elucidated, extensive data support a role for serotonin and norepinephrine in the modulation of pain.
-Findings from clinical trials in humans have shown these antidepressants can help to reduce pain and functional impairment in central and neuropathic pain conditions.
-This property of SNRIs might be used to reduce doses of other pain relieving medication and lower the frequency of safety, limited efficacy and tolerability issues.
+Data from clinical trials have indicated that SNRIs might have pain-relieving properties.
+Although the perception and transmission of pain stimuli in the central nervous system have not been fully elucidated, extensive data support the roles of serotonin and norepinephrine in pain modulation.
+Findings from clinical trials in humans have shown that these antidepressants can help to reduce pain and functional impairment in central and neuropathic pain conditions.
+This property of SNRIs might be used to reduce doses of other pain relieving medication and lower the frequency of safety, limited efficacy, and tolerability issues.

-Clinical research data have shown in patients with GAD that the SNRI duloxetine is significantly more effective than placebo in reducing pain-related symptoms of GAD, after short-term and long-term treatment.
-However, findings suggested that such symptoms of physical pain reoccur in relapse situations, which indicates a need for ongoing treatment in patients with GAD and concurrent painful physical symptoms.
+Clinical research data has shown that in patients with GAD, duloxetine is significantly more effective than placebo in reducing pain-related symptoms of GAD, after short-term and long-term treatment.
+However, findings suggested that such symptoms of physical pain recur in relapse situations, which indicate a need for ongoing treatment in patients with GAD and concurrent painful physical symptoms.

 Indications

-SNRIs have been tested for treatment of the following conditions:
+SNRIs have been tested for the treatment of the following conditions: